Travel to the Most Haunted Places in the US

 The Winchester Mystery House is located in San Jose, California.
 The estate was owned by Sarah and William Winchester.
 Construction began in 1884 and was guided by Sarah Winchester.
 She requested constant construction and new building on the home.
 Sarah believed that her home and family's fortune were haunted and thought the constant new additions to the house would keep the ghosts from inhabiting it.
 Many additions to the home seem nonsensical in construction, such as stairways and doors that lead to nowhere.
 Sarah thought these would confuse the ghosts.
-Today, it is believe that these ghosts still haunt the house, as well as Sarah herself.
+Today, it is believed that these ghosts still haunt the house, including Sarah herself.

-About the House – About Sarah Winchester's home, construction, and haunting.
+Winchester Mystery House – About Sarah Winchester's home, construction, and haunting.